 Yes, those two are different!
 Hydrating brings water into your skin, moisturizing locks in all that hydration so it stays sealed in your skin.

 Anyways, hydrating and moisturizing is always important, but it’s even more important for people with KP.
 That’s because dry skin makes all those goose pimples that much more obvious.
 For this reason, KP often clears in the summer and is worse in the winter.
-Like we explained, moisturizers create a barrier between your skin and the air to seal in water and rehydrate the top layer of skin.
+Like we explained, lotions and moisturizers create a barrier between your skin and the air to seal in water and rehydrate the top layer of skin.
 They can also help alleviate itching or dryness.
-You can find some moisturizers that include exfoliating ingredients that treat KP.
+SLMD's Glycolic Acid Body Lotion is formulated with exfoliating ingredients great for treating KP.

 Whatever moisturizer you choose, make sure you apply it right after you shower to seal in the max amount of moisture, and massage some into your skin at least once, if not several times, a day.